garbles/concave/README.md

 }
 ```

-The lens can be focused by a normal member call.
+The lens can be focused by regular member access

 ```tsx
 // Root.tsx